 VIEW: Tanner Manson’s Variations of a Patchwork Heart

 During presentation in September 2021, a pink lemonade stand was set up, drinks were poured and, in a community installation, guests were invited to write on little patchworks that got hung up on a clothesline, anonymously inviting people to write pick-up lines, love poems, something that makes their heart flutter – a moment for someone to share what filled their heart and to spread some love.

 Wind & Water features choreography by Emily Solstice Tait danced by Manitoba Interlake’s Averie Johannesson and TPM’s Artistic Director Ardith Boxall.
 It enlivens the prairies of the Arborg & District Multicultural Heritage Village and the waters of Finn’s Beach – on Treaty 2 Territory.
-This contemporary dance piece collaborates with film, dancer and the elements to create a lovely visual feast for the eyes, accompanied by original composition by Arborg Percussionist Sage Stoyanowski.
-Filmed by BNB Studios – Buio Assis, edited by PJ Jordan, with mentorship from Andraea Sartison.
+Accompanied by original composition by Arborg Percussionist Sage Stoyanowski.
+Filmed by BNB Studios – Buio Assis, edited by PJ Jordan, mentorship from Andraea Sartison.